 As introducing the face-to-face driver model is relatively straightforward and benefits students at different levels, it is ideal for diverse classrooms — or ones entirely made up of struggling or gifted kids.

 The rotation model focuses on using learning stations, exposing students to a range of instruction types and kinds of content.

-This gives teachers a chance to provide them with different digital and non-digital activities.
-As a result, it can benefit classrooms filled with students who have distinct learning styles and needs.
+This gives teachers a chance to provide students with different digital and non-digital activities.
+As a result, this blended learning environment can benefit students who have distinct learning styles and needs.

 Instruct teachers to follow the below steps to set up this blended learning model in their classrooms: